GoogleCloudPlatform/knfsd-cache-utils/docs/changes/next.md

 This can be used to discover exports on a NetApp system using the NetApp REST API when the `showmount` command is disabled on the source server.

 This replaces the old `DISCO_MOUNT_EXPORT_MAP` that used the `tree` command to discover nested mounts (junction points).

+## (GCP) Removed DISCO_MOUNT_EXPORT_MAP

+This command would cause excessive I/O due to the use of the tree command to discover nested exports.
+Most nested exports were on NetApp file servers due to junction points.

+Support for automatically discovering nested mounts is now handled using the NetApp REST API.